lcilliers/hobbies-gardens4comfort/Source/Propagation/Propagation_notes.rst

 ﻿Propagation
 =============

+2025-12-26: The greenhouse and over wintering cold frames are all full, and there are not a lot of spaces for new plants and growth.
+I will need to be very selective with what I am propagating and sowing.

+2025-12=26: The new season is approaching.
+I realise all the autumn sowing for next year is not done, but I am determined to turn this neglect and lack of enthusiasm around and start to plan for 2026.

 2024-10-05: I stepped away from propagating and keeping track for a few months to get through the rebuilding of the greenhouse.
 Now that it is all done, and I have a safe place for my plants I can again turn my attention to what has happened with all the growing activity from the current year sowing, and start to plan for next year.

 2024-06-03: It turns out that the sowings in April that was placed in the greenhouse mostly made it through.  throughout May I managed to transplant a lot of plants and got some out in the garden.
 I also decided the buy in some seedlings for busy lilies and geraniums, and laterly also got a tray of summer plugs to plant out when the nigelias are done.